Polytech-Paris-Sud-Web/TP2_CASSIER/README.md

 # SimpleApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0. (but now it has been upgraded to angular 9)

 ## Development server